 After confirming that the application is eligible, application reviewers will evaluate each project using the Selection Criteria outlined below.

-Selection Criteria Points Applicability to Program Objectives and Project Outcomes .
-The extent to which the proposal aligns with the goals stated in the program Guidelines and this solicitation.
-In evaluating these criteria, the Department may consider whether the proposal includes a clear description of the project's primary objectives and evidence that the proposal is based on the best available information relevant to the prop /25
+Selection Criteria Points Applicability to Program Goals .
+The extent to which the proposal achieves the goals stated in the program Guidelines and this solicitation.
+Capacity building activities must be included in the proposal to receive full points. /25